SchulzLab/TFAnalysis/README.md

 The command to run the script is:
 ```
-Rscript Dump_Training_As_RData.R <Folder holding the subfolders with the shrunken training data for all TFs> <Target directory for the RData files>
+Rscript Dump_Training_As_RData.R <Folder holding the subfolders with the shrunk training data for all TFs> <Target directory for the RData files>
 ```

 ####Step 2.2 Learn models